 Also, taking cues from your story telling and how much Advay enjoyed it, Nidhi started a half an hour online storytelling for Advay and his friends (including Raindrops).
 So far the children have been enjoying it.
 Wish you a happy and safe summer break.”

-Father of Advay, Raindrops
+Father of Advay, Playgroup

 “Our heartiest congratulations to the school, all the teachers and the students.
 It was a beautiful presentation by all the children and the efforts put into every write up, riddle, poem, drawings and models was clearly visible.
 Listening to the students' presentations made us want to go back to school ourselves.
 Also it gave us a glimpse into all the hard work all the children and teachers put in every year to make this day so special.
 The last two weeks we felt like we had brought the whole of Shikshantar into our homes- the spaces, recollecting past instances, calling friends to discuss, the practices, the high energy levels, the buildup of excitement by the end culminated in today being a great success.